zafx/Gaia-maps/README.md

 # Gaia-maps
-Set of maps from the tabletop role playing game's universe of Anima Beyond Fantasy.
+Map from Anima Beyond Fantasy RPG.
 Maps are .svg.
 I'm working with inkscape.